ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 ```

 ## Evaluation
 In TUM-VI ground truth is only available in the room where all sequences start and end.
-As a result the error measures the drift at the end of the sequence.
+As a result, the error measures the drift at the end of the sequence.

 Execute the following script to process sequences and compute the RMS ATE:
 ```